django-cms/django-cms-quickstart/user-guide/source/tutorial/07-plugins.rst

 * **double clicking** on the content in the page (when in edit mode)
 * **clicking the pencil icon** of the plugin in the structure board.

-Editing works exaclty like creating a plugin
+Editing works exactly like creating a plugin

 Integrating content